h2ocore/h2oexplorer/README.md

 ### License

 Copyright (c) 2015, Iquidus Technology
 Copyright (c) 2015, Luke Williams
+Copyright (c) 2018, ddude & davembg
 All rights reserved.

 Redistribution and use in source and binary forms, with or without